G-Siu/Personal-Projects/README.md

 ### *Last Day of Month*
 Function to check if current day is last day of the month.<br />
 17/03/2024: Created.
+### *Add Sheet*
+Utilises Google API to add new sheet on an existing spreadsheet.<br />
+17/03/2024: Created.
+Needs to be incorporated into main Octopus code.
 #### *TODO*
 Possible TODO in future is to add user input to get product and tariff codes to user personal electricity rates and prices. <br />
-Currently cannot add new sheet using the Sheety API.
+~~Currently cannot add new sheet using the Sheety API.
 May require google API directly to create new sheets.
 Transfer of project to google API may be necessary.
-Or use selenium to automate new sheet creation as a 'simpler' workaround. <br />
+Or use selenium to automate new sheet creation as a 'simpler' workaround.~~ <br />
 For robustness, program should pull latest date reported on Google Sheets.
-This is so that in event of failure in data transfer, the missing rows can be added up to the current day.
+This is so that in event of failure in data transfer, the missing rows can be added up to the current day.<br />
+Main code should insert current date into imported add sheets script.
+Need to add headers and conditional formatting to newly created sheets.
 -------------------------------------------------------------------------------
 ### *CS50 Final Project*
 The project outlined in CS50p is left up to me to work through, with the